Koenkk/zigbee2mqtt.io/docs/devices/JWDL001A.md

 ---
-title: "Xiaomi JWDL001A control via MQTT"
+title: "Aqara JWDL001A control via MQTT"
-description: "Integrate your Xiaomi JWDL001A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara JWDL001A via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-12-01T19:02:25Z
 pageClass: device-page
 ---